VEGOILS-Palm oil rises on global economy outlook

 "Also, the palm oil market has been down for more than five days.
 It's mainly a retracement after a near 200-ringgit fall," he added.
 Palm oil hit a near three-week low of 3,011 ringgit on Wednesday.

-Benchmark February palm oil futures on the Bursa Malaysia Derivatives Exchange rose 1.3 percent to close at 3,058 ringgit ($960) per tonne.
+By midday, benchmark February palm oil futures on the Bursa Malaysia Derivatives Exchange rose 1.8 percent to 3,073 ringgit ($970) per tonne.

 Industry analysts, including Dorab Mistry and James Fry, will present their views at the conference on Friday.
 For more stories on the Bali conference, click

-Fry told Reuters on the sidelines of the conference that palm oil stocks in Malaysia are set to rise if its government does not respond to the tax changes imposed by Indonesia that favour shipping out refined products.

-Meanwhile, the Malaysian Meteorological Department website showed rains had cleared up in most key oil palm growing areas for the time being.

-But it earlier issued a yellow stage warning that heavy rain may persist until Saturday and cause floods over low-lying areas in parts of Pahang -- a key oil palm growing area that accounts for 15 percent of production in Malaysia.
+The Malaysia Meteorological Department issued a yellow stage warning that heavy rain may persist till Saturday and cause floods over low-lying areas in parts of Pahang -- a key oil palm growing area that accounts for 15 percent of production in Malaysia.

 Heavy monsoon rains and a seasonal decline in yields are expected to lower Malaysia's November palm oil production.
 Industry sources expect December production to be lower as well.

-But cargo surveyor data released on Wednesday showed exports have also started to come off a little, which may provide relief to tightening stocks.
+But cargo surveyor data released on Wednesday showed exports have also started to come off a little, and this may provide relief to tightening stocks.
 Exports for November were 8.8 percent lower than a month ago, according to Intertek Testing Services.

-Meanwhile, palm oil giant SMART said output in top producer Indonesia will rise as much as 6.5 percent to 24.5 million tonnes next year, while benchmark prices will drift lower until dry weather provides a boost from the second half.

-In related markets, Brent crude slipped below $111 on Thursday, on concerns of demand growth after data from China, the second-biggest oil consumer, showed factory output slowed, while persistent concerns about Europe's debt crisis spreading took a toll.
+In related markets, Brent crude traded above $110 for the third session on Thursday after the world's major central banks moved to tame a liquidity crunch for European banks, but concerns about slower demand capped prices and offset any gains due to Iran.

-But the joint intervention by central banks lifted other vegetable oil markets.
-U.S. soyoil for December delivery rose 0.6 percent while China's most active May 2012 soybean oil contract <0#DBY:> jumped 2.0 percent.
-Palm, soy and crude oil prices at 1005 GMT
+The joint intervention by central banks also lifted other vegetable oil markets.
+U.S. soyoil for January delivery rose 0.8 percent while China's most active May 2012 soybean oil contract <0#DBY:> jumped 1.9 percent.
+Palm, soy and crude oil prices at 0449 GMT

 Palm oil prices in Malaysian ringgit per tonne CBOT soy oil in U.S. cents per pound Dalian soy oil and RBD palm olein in Chinese yuan per tonne Crude in U.S. dollars per barrel ($1 = 3.1785 ringgit) (Editing by Sugita Katyal)